alex-spataru/frc-robot-programming/Preface.md

 Many newcomers expect to get up and running with programming by typing some random characters in a terminal or text editor.
 Programming is not that.
 Programming requires learning and dedication.
 And the best way to learn is to repeat to build skill and confidence.

-If you are familiar with this introduction, I grabbed it from Learn Python the Hard Way, by Zed A. Shaw.
+If you are familiar with this introduction, I grabbed it from *Learn Python the Hard Way*, by Zed A. Shaw.
 It’s an excellent book for getting started with programming.
 You can read it for free here.
 Its not required for this book, but I highly recommend it to you.

-This book teaches you to write code for FRC robots by building and establishing skills through practice.
+This book teaches you to write code for FRC robots by building and establishing skills through practice and memorization.

 By the end of this book, you will be able to: